Qu Qiubai: Execution

-During his arrest, Qu wrote a book named Superfluous Words to express his political thinking and traced his change from a literatus to a revolutionist.
-The book stirred a controversy after his death.

-Legacy

-Qu was heavily criticised as a "renegade" during the Cultural Revolution.
-However, the Central Committee absolved him in 1980 and today he is held in very high regard by the Chinese Communist Party.
+Influence and legacy

+Ding Ling's 1930 novel Wei Hu was based on Qu's relationship with Ding's close friend Wang Jianhong.
+In 1932, Qu was the Communist Party representative at Ding's admission into the Party.
+Ding's 1942 essay Commemorating Xiao Hong in Wind and Rain, grieves for the premature death of Xiao Hong, Qu's execution, and the political suspicion against her friends Feng Xuefeng and Hu Feng.
+In Ding's 1980 essay Comrade Qu Qiubai as I Knew Him, Ding praised his commitment to communism and courage in revealing his internal struggles.
+Ding wrote, "[R]evolutionaries are not deities.
+Imperfections and mistakes are inevitable.
+However, if they confront themselves, engaging in introspection, aren't they more vulnerable than the hypocrites who mislead the masses?"

+During the Cultural Revolution, Qu was described as a traitor for controversies over his 1935 essay Superfluous Words.

+On 19 October 1980, the Communist Party's Central Committee released The Investigation Report on Comrade Qu Qiubai's Arrest and Martyrdom.
+The reported stated that Superfluous Words was not evidence of any betrayal by Qu.
+It reinstated his reputation and praised Qu for significant contributions to the Chinese Revolution.

 A Qu Qiubai museum stands in his native town of Changzhou.
 Tsi-an Hsia (夏濟安 (夏济安)) describes Qu in The Gate of Darkness: Studies on the Leftist Literary Movement in China (published 1968) as "the tenderhearted Communist".
 Qu and a Russian counterpart, V.S.
 Kolokolov, were responsible for the early development of the Sin Wenz system of Mandarin romanization.
 Qu also translated The Internationale into Chinese, with his version recognised as the official one and used as the anthem of the Chinese Communist Party.

 Qu was one of the major Chinese intellectuals to emerge from the May 4th Movement, and one of early Communist Party members who established the spirit of the revolutionary movement in China.
 He is also widely remembered as an emotive poet.